sagecodes/intro-to-sql/README.md

 ## What is a relational database?

-Two major components in a database
+There are two major components in a database:

-Data(Information Stored) and Schema(How the data is organized)
+- Data(Information Stored) and Schema(How the data is organized)

-Sections are called tables
+- Sections are called tables

 ##### Tables